-Join Steve Caplin for an in-depth discussion in this video Touching up the layer mask, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Touching up the layer mask, part of Digital Painting in Photoshop: Day for Night.

 I've taken out all the sky from this image using a Color Based Layer Mask, but …the process isn't complete.
 We can see that parts of the fence and …building have also been removed.
 As we hid the unwanted areas with the …Layer Mask rather than deleting them, we can paint them back in again. …With a Layer Mask selected we can simply switch to the Brush tool and choose a …Large Hard Edged Brush.
 Painting in black on the Layer Mask hides …painting in white reveals it again.
 So it's an easy matter to paint over all …of this fence and it simply comes back into view.…